ahryciw/Raith_GDSII/docs/Raith_element.rst

    E=Raith_element('aref',name,uv_0,n_colrow,a_colrow[,mag[,angle[,reflect]]])

 The above constructors may be used to create |RE| objects.
-The first argument sets the element :attr:`type <Raith_element.type>` property, followed by a list of arguments comprising the fields of the :attr:`data <Raith_element.data>` property (a MATLAB structure array), which vary depend on the :attr:`type <Raith_element.type>`.
+The first argument sets the element :attr:`type <Raith_element.type>` property, followed by a list of arguments comprising the fields of the :attr:`data <Raith_element.data>` property (a MATLAB :matlab:`struct` object), which vary depend on the :attr:`type <Raith_element.type>`.
 Agruments shown in brackets are optional.
 Alternately, an empty, argumentless |RE| object may be called, with the :attr:`type <Raith_element.type>` and :attr:`data <Raith_element.data>` properties assigned afterward.
 For example:

 .. code-block:: matlab